-Saxenda might be one of the best weight loss medications that exists on the market right now.
+Saxenda might be one of the best weight loss medications that exist on the market right now.

 But just because it might work doesn’t mean it’s necessarily right for your body.